mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 ---

 ##### Display Data Settings
-Before running simulations, we set the `verbose` keyword from its default silent mode (`0`) to basic output (`1`):
+Before running simulations, we set `verbose` from silent mode (`0`) to basic output (`1`):
 ```@example 4bus
 @config(verbose = 1)
 nothing # hide
 ```

-However, if we need more detailed solver output, the `verbose` setting can be adjusted within the function responsible for performing the power flow.
+For more detailed solver output, `verbose` can also be set when calling the power flow solver.
 Next, we configure the data display settings, including the selection of displayed data elements and the numeric format for relevant power flow values.

 For bus-related data, we set:
 ```@example 4bus